 Meals without meat:

-- Plain kefir or plain greek style yogurt with almonds
+- Plain kefir or plain greek style yogurt with almonds, walnuts and ground flaxseeds

 - Stir fried veggies with eggs

-- Baked winter squash with cinnamon and pecans and drizzled with flaxseed oil (I love this for breakfast!)
+- Baked winter squash with cinnamon and pecans and drizzled with flaxseed or walnut oil (I love this for a winter dessert.)

 - Lentil soup with a large side salad